 Watch out, Fortnite -- there's a new battle royale king in town.
-EA's just-launched Apex Legends is the hottest online shooter out there right now, amassing a whopping 50 million players after just a month out in the wild.
+EA's Apex Legends is one of the hottest online shooters out there right now, and it's only gotten bigger and better since it first launched in February.

 The latest game from Titanfall developer Respawn Entertainment, Apex Legends stands out from the likes of PUBG and Fortnite by focusing on team play and delivering a variety of playable characters that each have unique abilities.